Cambodia top places travel guide

 So yea, when it comes to Cambodia Visa for Indians, I suggest you go for a VOA.

 Please note that all costs mentioned here are from when I visited in 2023.
-To know the updated Cambodia Tourist Visa fee (For VOA, eVisa and regular visa) please visit this eVisa portal.
+To know the updated Cambodia Tourist Visa fee (For VOA, eVisa and regular visa) please visit their eVisa portal.
 Other than the Visa fee, you can also check other information like the Angkor ticket on the website.
 If, however, you are looking for a detailed guide on Angkor Temples, I suggest you read my Angkor Wat Travel Blog.

 cambodia-airport